 Lost or found articles in a building should be taken to the main office within the building.
-Offices receiving property should notify Campus Police immediately so that the owner may be located.
+Offices receiving property should notify the University Police immediately so that the owner may be located.

-Articles lost or found on the University grounds should be taken to the Campus Police Department located in the Parking Deck office (Ext.
-2000).
+Articles lost or found on the University grounds should be taken to the University Police Department located in Campustown (309-677-2000).